Let’s make sure everyone knows what we mean when we say “fellow” or “participant” in this program!

 - When is the concluding poster session?
 The time and date are not determined yet, but usually in the last week of the program in July.

 - I am an experienced research, can I apply.
 This program is designed for new researchers.
-If you are already well on your way to completing a research thesis for Graduation with distinction, consider other opportunities for funding from the Duke Office of Undergraduate Research Support, like the Dean’s Fellowship.
+If you are already well on your way to completing a research thesis for Graduation with distinction, consider other opportunities for funding from the Duke Office of Undergraduate Research Support, like the T-SUMR Fellowship.
 Or, if you are experienced and strongly interested in mentoring others, considering applying for Chem-SURF as one of our mentors.

 - I’ve never done research before.
 Can I apply?
 Yes!
 This program is designed for you!
 Apply, and tell us why you want to do research!

 - I’ve participated in the Chem SURF before.
 Can I apply again?
 Although we will prioritize first-time researchers, we are also looking for experienced students who are interested in serving as peer mentors in the Chem-SURF program.
 Peer mentors will help with building community across classes of Chem Majors!
+However, if you are an upperclass student with research experience, consider the T-SUMR Fellowship also.

 - I am enrolled in Summer Session courses or have other significant obligations like a part-time job over the summer.
 Am I eligible for a fellowship?
 No. If you have other obligations over the summer that overlap with the duration of the program, you cannot be paid through this fellowship opportunity.
 If you are interested in paid part time work for research, discuss your options with the Principle Investigator (PI) of your research group.